 Statues of Rahotep and Nofret

-Two limestone statues with paint and they were originally installed in tombs.
+Two limestone statues with paint and were originally installed in tombs.
 Rahotep was wrapped in a cloth with a heart-shaped amulet, and his wife Nofret sat next to him, wearing a wig, a flower crown, and a colorful necklace, with a hint of her real hair.
 Their skin color stayed true to reality and their eyes were embedded with quartz and crystal.

 Triad of Menhaure